inspectIT/inspectit-ocelot/README.md

 ## How to Release

-Important tasks to check first are `dependencyUpdates` and `dependencyUpdates[Major|Minor]` for newer (patch, minor, major) versions and `dependencyCheckAnalyze` or `dependencyCheckAggregate` for security issues in the used dependencies.
+Important tasks to check first are `dependencyUpdates` or `dependencyUpdates[Major|Minor]` for newer (patch, minor, major) versions, the `outdated` task for node modules and `dependencyCheckAnalyze` or `dependencyCheckAggregate` for security issues in the used dependencies (including node modules).

 ## FAQ